 While occupying just 12% of Maine's land area, the Coastal Counties Workforce Board region (i.e., Coastal Counties Region) is the economic driver of the state.
-Comprised of the six contiguous counties York, Cumberland, Sagadahoc, Lincoln, Knox, and Waldo - from the New Hampshire border to Midcoast Maine, the region is home to 652,621 residents who account for 48.6% of Maine's population..
+Comprised of the six contiguous counties York, Cumberland, Sagadahoc, Lincoln, Knox, and Waldo - from the New Hampshire border to Midcoast Maine, the region is home to 692,085 residents who account for 49.1% of Maine's population and, between 2019 and 2024, gained nearly 37,800 new residents (a 5.8% increase).
+Growth in the region exceeded the state's growth rate (4.7%) by 1.1 percentage points.